GHeinzelmann/BAT.py/README.md

 *Just released: GHOAT.py, a fully automated tool for guest-host ABFE calculations using DD with pmemd.cuda: GHeinzelmann/GHOAT.py.
 Will soon add a tutorial a detailed user guide, right after addressing the current BAT.py issues.*

 # BAT.py

 The Binding Affinity Tool (BAT.py) is a python tool for fully automated absolute binding free energy calculations.
 Its workflow encompasses the creation of the bound complex, generation of parameters using Antechamber, preparation of the simulation files, and post-processing to retrieve the binding free energy.
-By using the _pmemd.cuda_ software from AMBER, it is able to perform several calculations at a reduced computational cost using graphics processing units (GPUs).
+By using the _pmemd.cuda_ software from AMBER20, it is able to perform several calculations at a reduced computational cost using graphics processing units (GPUs).

-BAT.py can perform binding free energy calculations by an alchemical route, using a double decoupling (DD) procedure in the presence of restraints, or using a physical route through the APR method.
-The program is compatible with AMBER18, also requiring a few installed programs to work properly, which are listed in the next section.
+BAT.py can perform binding free energy calculations by two alchemical routes in the presence of restraints, either with double decoupling (DD) procedure or with the simultaneous decoupling recoupling (SDR) method.
+It can also apply a physical route, through the APR method, suitable for ligands that have free access to the solvent.
+The program is compatible with the simulation package AMBER20, also requiring a few installed programs to work properly, which are listed in the next section.

 # Getting started